PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 Once you're all set up, this is how we run our accounting process each month:

 1. Around the 20th of the month, we receive a monthly financial report from Fondo with a bit of explanatory blurb.
 Typically this will include a few questions about where to categorize certain transactions - answer these asap.
 2. _Read the report really carefully._ Is there anything that doesn't make sense?
 You should be able to explain every big change you see from the previous month.
-If you can't, log into QuickBooks and look at your (Sales)[https://app.qbo.intuit.com/app/sales] or (Expenses)[https://app.qbo.intuit.com/app/expenses] tab.
+If you can't, log into QuickBooks and look at your [Sales](https://app.qbo.intuit.com/app/sales) or [Expenses](https://app.qbo.intuit.com/app/expenses) tab.
+3. If there are any changes needed, ask Fondo to make them - we usually have at least a couple each month.
-3. Compare how you did against your budget - we'll get to this later.
+4. Compare how you did against your budget - we'll get to this later.
-4. Share the report with your _entire_ team, and include a bit of commentary.
+5. Share the report with your _entire_ team, and include a bit of commentary.
 This is a great habit to get into, as it gives transparency and encourages people to ask questions, which keep you honest!

 **How to read your financial report**

-TBD
+You'll sometimes hear these referred to as 'management accounts' by the way - for our purposes here, you can treat them as the same thing.
+When you get bigger and fancier, you can produce glossy, proper management accounts that include other nice graphs and metrics, but you don't need those yet.

+Your report will comprise three parts - rather than listing out what every line item means, I'm just going to include particularly important or non-obvious things you should look out for:

+- **Profit and loss** - also called 'income statement'
+  - Revenue looks obvious, but make sure you only talk about 'real' revenue from sales, and not things like bank account interest or merch.
+  - Cost of Goods sold is also called COGS - as mentioned before, this is where your hosting costs should go if you are a SaaS business.
+  - When people say 'startups aren't profitable' they are talking about 'Net profit' (sometimes called 'Net income'), not 'Gross profit'.
+If you see a positive 'Gross profit' number, that is normal - do not get excited!
+  - You should spend 80% of your effort here making sure you understand your Expenses
+  - Startups and VCs are obsessed with talking about 'EBITDA' and 'your path to EBITDA-positive'.
+'Net operating income' or 'Operating income' is a good enouch proxy for this.
+Don't worry about calculating it.
+- **Balance sheet**
+  - For an early stage startup, this report basically only tells you how much money you have in the bank.
+You should not be waiting once a month for your accountant to tell you this!
+- **Cash flow statement**
+  - This again is not very interesting for an early stage startup (unless you are in fintech/hardware)
+  - The main number that you're interested in here is 'Net cash increase for period' (or similar title) as this is what is also often referred to as 'burn'.

 **General tips**